Your £20,000 ISA annual allowance will reset come April so it's a good time to find the best stocks and shares ISA account out there.

 ISA account fees and charges

-That’s actually a neat segue into a very important aspect of ISA shopping we’ve alluded to: fees and charges.
+That's actually a neat segue into a very important aspect of ISA shopping we've alluded to: fees and charges from investment providers.

-Lining up all the traditional UK ISA platforms, newcomers, and robo-advisers beside each other seems like a good way to compare ISA fees.
+Lining up all the traditional UK investment ISA platforms, newcomers, and robo-advisers beside each other seems like a good way to compare ISA fees.
 But it can turn into a huge headache when you realise they all offer different things and charge in different ways - percentage fees against fixed ones, for example.
+There isn't one, single 'basic plan' that remains the same across all platforms either.
+And then there's the fact that certain features might actually seem like reasonable additional charges to you, while they might not to others, all depending on whether they align with your individual circumstances.

-As if by magic, here’s a quick ISA fee comparison table to put it all in context.
-More broadly though, you should keep a few numbers in mind:
+As if by magic, here's a quick ISA fee pricing table to put it all in context.
+While that comparison table can help shine a light on the differences among certain UK platforms, more broadly, you should keep a few of these extra charges in mind:

-- The ISA account fee - this might be a flat fee or percentage of your ISA pot
+- The ISA account fee - this might be a flat fee or percentage of your ISA pot.
+That means if your cumulative performance improves, for example, this charge could go up.
+That also means larger portfolios might get dinged more than smaller ones.

-- Trading fees - often a flat fee, this is how much you’ll pay each time you place a trade
+- Trading fees - often a flat fee, this is how much you’ll pay each time you place a trade.
+This could also very depending on how often you trade per month.
+And that can really add up if you have regular investing habits.

-- Foreign exchange (FX) fees - how much (normally a percentage) the platform will charge you to buy assets listed in foreign markets in foreign currencies
+- Foreign exchange (FX) fees - how much (normally a percentage) the platform will charge you to buy assets listed in foreign stock markets in foreign currencies.

 - Fund fees - these usually apply to ETFs, OEICs, unit trusts and investment trusts.
-The company running the fund will normally charge a percentage fee and take it monthly
+The company running the fund will normally charge a percentage fee (often dubbed the 'management fee',) as a monthly fee.
+Sometimes, this could be an 'annual management fee', or a 'fund management charge'.
+The fee rears its head under plenty of names, but it represents the same cost underneath.

 So, while it may be tempting to look for the cheapest stocks and shares ISA out there, stopping your search at the headline charges means you won’t get the full picture.